Wet Sealant

 What is the best wet sealant?

 Adiseal adhesive & sealant can seal a leak even underwater.
-To show how good Adiseal is at working on wet surfaces, a 10mm by 250mm hole was cut into a large tub.
-It was then filled with water.
-Even with the water pouring through the large hole, Adiseal was able to seal instantly.
+To demonstrate how good Adiseal is at working on wet surfaces, a large 10mm by 250mm hole was cut into a large plastic tub.
+The tub was then filled with water.
+Even with the water pouring through the large hole, Adiseal was able to seal instantly as can be seen in the video below.

 For a product to successfully seal on wet surfaces, it also needs to cure underwater, resist mould growth as well as stay stuck to the material surface.